rahadulx0/devcard/README.md

-# DevCard - Developer ID Card Generator
+# GitID - Developer ID Card Generator

 A beautiful, modern web application that generates stunning visual ID cards for GitHub profiles.
 Perfect for sharing your GitHub stats on social media, portfolios, or with your team.